open-edge-insights/eii-zmq-broker/README.md

 ## Configuration

-> **NOTE:** The JSON schema for the configuration properties of the EIS ZeroMQ
+> **NOTE:** The JSON schema for the configuration properties of the ZeroMQ
 > Broker can be found in the, "schema.json", file.

-Configuration of the EIS ZeroMQ Broker is predominantly accomplished from the EIS Configuration Manager APIs.
+Configuration of the ZeroMQ Broker is predominantly accomplished from the EII Configuration Manager APIs.
 However, it can also be configured via JSON files, as described in the Usage section below.
 The configuration via JSON files is only for development/debugging purposes.
 This section will focus on the preduction configuration of the broker.